JokeNetwork/jokenetwork.de/README.md

 ## 👩‍⚖️ License

-All text and code in this repository is licensed under [MIT](https://github.com/JokeNetwork/jokenetwork.de/blob/main/LICENSE).
+All text and code in this repository is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).